birnbaum/YAFS/docs/introduction/basic.rst

 We illustrate this example using *EEG_GAME application* [#f1]_ following the idea used in CloudSim [#f2]_ and other similar cloud simulators.

 .. note::  User defines the distribution functions that modules use to create and send the different messages.
-In this example, the user defines: *fractional_selectivity* and *next_time_periodic*.
+In this example, the user defines: *next_time_periodic*.

 .. note::  In *sim.utils* package there are defined several distributions